-In this section, we establish the $\Omega\left(n\log n\right)$ lower bound on the message complexity for distributed algorithms for leader election, spanning tree and nontrivial CDS in wireless ad hoc networks.
+In this section, we establish the $\Omega(n \log n)$ lower bound on the message complexity for distributed algorithms for leader election, spanning tree and nontrivial CDS in wireless ad hoc networks.
 The reduction is made from the following well-known bound on the message complexity of distributed leader election in asynchronous ring networks with point-to-point transmission.
+A leader election is a process to elect a unique node as the leader by all nodes.

-Theorem 1: [2] In asynchronous rings with point-to-point transmission, any distributed algorithm for leader election in sends at least Ω ($n \log n$) messages.
+Theorem 1 [2].
+In asynchronous rings with point-to-point transmission, any distributed algorithm for leader election sends at least $\Omega(n \log n)$ messages.

-Theorem 2: In asynchronous wireless ad hoc networks whose unit-disk graph is a ring, any distributed algorithm for leader election sends at least $\Omega(n \log n)$ messages.
+Theorem 2.
+In asynchronous wireless ad hoc networks whose unit-disk graph is a ring, any distributed algorithm for leader election sends at least $\Omega(n \log n)$ messages.

-Proof: Let \mathcal{A} be any distributed algorithm for leader election in wireless ad hoc networks whose unit-disk graph is a ring.
+Proof.
+Let \mathcal{A} be any distributed algorithm for leader election in wireless ad hoc networks whose unit-disk graph is a ring.
 Let \mathcal{A}^ be the algorithm by replacing each wireless transmission by two point-to-point transmissions.
 Then \mathcal{A}^ is a distributed algorithm for leader election in asynchronous rings with point-to-point transmission.
 Note that the algorithm \mathcal{A}^ sends twice messages of that sent by \mathcal{A} .
-Thus from Theorem 1, \mathcal{A} must also send at least Ω ($n \log n$) messages.
+Thus from theorem 1, \mathcal{A} must also send at least $\Omega(n \log n)$ messages.

-Theorem 3: In asynchronous wireless ad hoc networks whose unit-disk graph is a ring, any distributed algorithm for spanning tree sends at least Ω ($n \log n$) messages.
+Theorem 3.
+In asynchronous wireless ad hoc networks whose unit-disk graph is a ring, any distributed algorithm for spanning tree sends at least $\Omega(n \log n)$ messages.

-Proof: Let \mathcal{A} be any distributed algorithm for spanning tree in wireless ad hoc networks whose unit-disk graph is a ring.
+Proof.
+Let \mathcal{A} be any distributed algorithm for spanning tree in wireless ad hoc networks whose unit-disk graph is a ring.
 Note that any spanning tree of a ring consists of all edges in the ring except one.
 Thus it has exactly two leaves which are also neighbors.
 Thus after an spanning tree is completed, the two leaves can exchange a message to select the leader between them according to some symmetry-breaking criterion, for example by their IDs.
 After the leader is identified, it then notifies all other nodes in linear number of message.
-Thus from algorithm \mathcal{A} , we can derive a distributed algorithm for leader election whose message complexity is $\Theta\left(n\right)$ more than the number of messages sent by \mathcal{A} .
-From Theorem 2, the message complexity of \mathcal{A} is at least $\Omega\left(n\log n\right)$.
+Thus from algorithm \mathcal{A} , we can derive a distributed algorithm for leader election whose message complexity is $\Theta(n)$ more than the number of messages sent by \mathcal{A} .
+From theorem 2, the message complexity of \mathcal{A} is at least $\Omega(n \log n)$.

 A distributed algorithm for leader election in wireless ad hoc networks has been proposed in [5].
-This algorithm has message complexity $O(n\log n)$ and therefore is message-efficient.
+This algorithm has message complexity $O(n \log n)$ and therefore is message-efficient.
 Its actual implementation also constructs a spanning tree rooted at the leader.

-Theorem 4: In asynchronous wireless ad hoc networks whose unit-disk graph is a ring, any distributed algorithm for nontrivial CDS sends at least $\Omega(n \log n)$ messages.
+Theorem 4.
+In asynchronous wireless ad hoc networks whose unit-disk graph is a ring, any distributed algorithm for nontrivial CDS sends at least $\Omega(n \log n)$ messages.